cyberark/secretless-broker/internal/plugin/connectors/http/generic/README.md

 without replacing any existing query parameters.

 The _keys_ of the queryParams are defined by the yaml keys.
-In the examples above, these query parameter key is `location`.
+In the examples above, the query parameter key is `location`.

 The query parameter _values_ are defined using a [Go text template](https://golang.org/pkg/text/template/), as defined in the